rawanUOB/-ITNE352-Project-Group-A13/README.md

 In contrast, OOP provides a more structured, maintainable, and scalable framework for GUI development, improving both the development process and long-term usability.

 ## Acknowledgment
-I would like to extend special thanks to my partner in this project for his good performance, understanding, support for each other, accepting opinions from all sides, and his cooperation in teamwork, which led to this result in this project that was started and finished in a short period.
+I would like to extend special thanks to my partner in this project for her good performance, understanding, support for each other, accepting opinions from all sides, and her cooperation in teamwork, which led to this result in this project that was started and finished in a short period.
 Thank you, my partner, for this result and for everything in this project.

 Also we do not forget the basis of this project, which is our instructor , for his good explanation of the project and conveying the idea to us in the simplest form and his guidance and assistance at any time and without any hesitation and his experience that helped us to make the project appear in this form and master all the requirements of the project.